urho3d/SLikeNet/readme.txt

 absolute path like RakNet did.

 3.5.4 PacketLogger FormatLine() changes
-For security improvements SLikeNet introduces two overloads of the virtual PacketLogger::FormatLine() method which take an additional size parameter for the output buffer.
+For security reasons SLikeNet introduces two overloads of the virtual PacketLogger::FormatLine() method which take an additional size parameter for the output buffer.
 Internally only these new overloads are called.
-If you overwrote the implementation of the FormatLine() method and relied on this being used/called from the library, you will have to adjust your overwrote to overwrite the new variants instead.
+If you overwrote the implementation of the FormatLine() method and relied on this being used/called from the library, you will have to adjust your overrides to overwrite the new variants instead.

 3.5.5 CMake install destinations for non-Windows platforms